jessmar94/bank_tech_test/README.md

 deposit(1000), deposit(2000)    | print_statement --> date || credit || debit || balance\nTime.now || 2000.00 || || 3000.00\nTime.now || 1000.00 || || 1000.00

 deposit(1000), deposit(2000), withdraw(500)    | print_statement --> date || credit || debit || balance\nTime.now || || 500.00 || 2500.00\nTime.now || 2000.00 || || 3000.00\nTime.now || 1000.00 || || 1000.00

+Edge Cases:
+- Error message if try to withdraw and balance is <= 0
+- Error message if try to withdraw more than they have in their account

+withdraw(0)   | "Sorry you don't have enough money in your account" balance = 10, withdraw(20) | "Sorry you can't withdraw more than you have in your account"